wdas/unf/doc/sphinx/api_reference/python/Broker.rst

             to safely manage transactions.

-        :param predicate: Instance of :class:`CapturePredicate` or function taking a :class:`UnfNotice.StageNotice` instance and returning a boolean value.
+        :param predicate: Instance of :class:`CapturePredicate` or function taking a :class:`Notice.StageNotice` instance and returning a boolean value.
 By default, the :meth:`CapturePredicate.Default`
             predicate is used.